utusen/Cybery-Security-Arsenal/Forensic CFTs/README.md

 # Forensic CFTs
-The purpose of this repo is to list the web sites where DFIR forensic challenges and CTFs can be found.
+The web sites where DFIR forensic challenges and CTFs can be found are listed below;

 * Collection of CTF challenges (All categories - Web, Rev, Pwn, Forensics) - https://github.com/teambi0s/InCTFi